coleHafner/solid-book/detail/ansible/README.md

 If you are testing things out on vagrant and need to use a password with ssh, you might have to [install `sshpass`](http://fauxzen.com/installing-sshpass-os-x/).
+Though you don't need to install anything extra if you are simply using Ansible as a provisioning agent for Vagrant.

 We'll put everything in a directory.
 Create the directory and then we'll start by setting up an Ansible hosts file.
 Below is an example setting up 2 vagrant boxes